Tribunal administratif du logement

 The Régie du logement du Québec (RDL) is an agency of the Government of Quebec, which governs relations between the owners of homes and their tenants.
 It was created in 1974 and its main offices are in the Olympic Village (Montreal).
-In September 1, 2020 the Régie du logement du Québec was renamed to the Tribunal administratif du logement du Québec (TAL).
+On September 1, 2020, the Régie du logement du Québec was renamed to the Tribunal administratif du logement du Québec (TAL).